nglendening/nglendening.github.io/_pages/cv.md

 * "Multilayer Networks and the Evolution of Risky Cooperation", The 29th Meeting of the Philosophy of Science Association (PSA).
 New Orleans, LA.
 November 2024.
 [Forthcoming]
 * "Multilayer Networks and the Evolution of Risky Cooperation", The 8th Meeting of the Philosophy, Politics and Economics Society (PPE).
 New Orleans, LA.
 November 2024.
 [Forthcoming]
 * "Does it Harm Science to Suppress Dissenting Evidence?", The 8th Meeting of the Philosophy, Politics and Economics Society (PPE).
 New Orleans, LA.
 November 2024.
 [Forthcoming]
 * "Multilayer Networks and the Evolution of Risky Cooperation", Philosophical Engagement with Biology and Medicine Workshop, Bielefeld University, Bielefeld, Germany.
-September 2024 [Forthcoming]
+September 2024
 * "Multilayer Networks and the Evolution of Risky Cooperation?”, Philosophy of Biology at the Mountains (POBAM) 2024.
 University of Utah, Salt Lake City, Utah.
 July 2024
 * "Does it Harm Science to Suppress Dissenting Evidence?", Workshop on Computational Models in Social Epistemology.
 Bochum, Germany.
 December 2023
 * "Modelling Hiding Dissent in Journal Publications", 17th International Congress on Logic, Methodology and Philosophy of Science and Technology (CLMPST).
 Buenos Aires, Argentina.
 July 2023